VlaDexa/ace_it/README.md

 # ace_it
 ### Auto Convert Enums
 ## Description
-Just a smal proc_macro to automatically generate From trait impls for each unnamed variant of an enum
+Just a small proc_macro to automatically generate From trait impls for each unnamed variant of an enum

 ## Usage